pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 | `SubAssign` | arithmetic | `-=` | subtraction assignment |

 Going over all of these would be very redundant.
 Most of these only apply to number types anyway.
-We'll only go over `Add` and `AddAssign` since the `+` operator is commonly overloaded to do other stuff like adding items to collections or concatenating things together, that way we cover the most interesting ground and don't repeat ourselves.
+We'll only go over `Add` and `AddAssign`, since the `+` operator is commonly overloaded to do other stuff like adding items to collections or concatenating things together.
+That way, we cover the most interesting ground and don't repeat ourselves.

 #### Add & AddAssign